kirjavascript/nestulator/README.md

 cons / todo:

 * occasional small tile glitches on level select
-* sometimes get a blackscreen when moving from game mode to level select
 * rocket screen sprites appear above background
 * no tetrisgym support